 13. Take a sunset cruise

 If you really want to wow your date, book a sunset cruise.
-There are loads of options throughout Tampa, but our top picks for date night include the Yacht Starship which includes dinner and open bar for $59.95/person and Island Ferry’s St. Pete Beach Sunset Cruise.
+There are loads of options throughout Tampa, but our top picks for date night include the Yacht Starship which includes dinner and open bar and Island Ferry’s St. Pete Beach Sunset Cruise.
 The sunset cruise is a private experience limited to no more than 6 people.
 You’ll enjoy dolphin sightings along with a stunning Gulf sunset.
-The cost is $54/person.

 14. Pick up provisions at a local farmer’s market then cook dinner together